To view our safeguarding policy, please click here

 To view the Rules and Regulations for Services during the Covid 19 Pandemic, please click here

-Welcome to St Peter's
+Welcome to the Parish Church of St Peter

 A very warm welcome to St Peter's Parish Church, Jersey, a church that has stood on this site for some 1000 years witnessing to the local community.
 You are very welcome to join us for any of our services, to use the church for private prayer or meditation or indeed just to wander around.